jessenovotny/pokemon-cli-gem/README.md

 ## Usage

 Thanks for using the Pokemon Battle Assistant.
-Upon initialization, you will be greeted and presented a simple question, "What would you like to do?".
+Upon initialization, you will be greeted and presented a simple question, "What would you like to do?"

-Option 1, "Check an opponent's type" is your best bet when preparing for a grueling match.
-Enter their type and find out immediately:
+OPTION 1: "Check an opponent's type" is your best bet when preparing for a grueling match.
+  Enter their type and find out:
    - which Pokemon have the best defense (USE these Pokemon)
    - which moves will provide the best offense (USE these attacks)
    - which Pokemon are weak against your opponent (DO NOT use these Pokemon)
    - which attacks will be useless against your opponent (DO NOT use these attacks)

+OPTION 2: "Check your Defense" is used to see what types of moves your Pokemon is strong or weak against.
+  Enter your Pokemon's type and find out:
+   - which types of moves have little or no effect on you (fight these types of Pokemon)
+   - which types of moves will deal the most damage to you (DO NOT fight these types of Pokemon)

+OPTION 3: "Check your Attack's type" is helpful for idenfitying which types of Pokemon are strong or weak against your offense.
+  Enter the type of your Pokemon's attack and find out:
+   - which types of Pokemon are most vulnerable to your Pokemon's attack (fight these types of Pokemon)
+   - which types of Pokemon are most immune to your Pokemon's attack (DO NOT fight these types of Pokemon)

+It's that simple!

+A true Pokemon Master will want to utilize this tool to it's full potential before any battle to take the upper hand and never be caught off guard.

 ## Development